Our Beginnings Run Deep

 1919

-Cliff Dweller’s inn opens on Chimney Rock Mountain.
+Cliff Dweller’s Inn opens on top of Chimney Rock Mountain.

 1922

-Lucius Morse conceives large summer resort in the area.
-Chimney Rock Mountains, Inc. is formed.
+The owner of Chimney Rock, Lucius Morse, and his brothers envision a large summer resort in the area and form Chimney Rock Mountains, Inc.

 1923